 Via these pages we take you on a tour of onion related content from our Collection and Archive, and explore some onion science.
 If you work with Primary aged children, you might find our simplified science led onion fact file useful.

-Plus there are many activities for you to have fun with at home; Use onion skin to make ink and paint your own still life onions, cook our spring onion rice paper rolls, or if you’re free on Saturday May 15th, join us on zoom for an asparagus cookalong.
+Plus there are many activities for you to have fun with at home; Use onion skin to make ink and paint your own still life onions, or cook our spring onion rice paper rolls.

 Enjoy taking part in one of our hands on activities below.
 If you make anything, we’d love to see the results – you can share photographs with us via twitter @GardenMusLearn or email us email@example.com